KnockoutCoder/KnockoutCoder/README.md

   <img src="thinking.gif" alt="KC pretending to think" width="30%">
 </p>

-  > - **Think like a PM** - define outcomes before architecture, success metrics before syntax.. or we’ll end up shipping the wrong thing beautifully.
+  > - **think like a product** - define outcomes before architecture, success metrics before syntax.. or we’ll end up shipping the wrong thing beautifully.
-  > - **Build like an engineer** - clean, observable, testable code is cheaper than therapy later - and it's also how I apologize to my future self.
+  > - **build like i'll maintain it** - clean, observable, testable code is cheaper than therapy later - and it's also how I apologize to my future self.
-  > - **Communicate like a CSM** - clarity, empathy, and a touch of over-explaining never hurt anyone.. and it actually scales.
+  > - **communicate like a teammate** - clarity, empathy, and a touch of over-explaining never hurt anyone.. and it actually scales.

 I see engineering as a conversation between design, logic, and people - not just code.
 It’s about translating “it works on my machine” into “it works for the user.”